Society, I Wish You knew...

 The paradox is clear: As a community, we are largely invisible to the rest of the world.
 As individuals, we are sentient neon signs.
 We endure constant rejection, discrimination, and abuse based on just one thing: how we look.

-Face Equality is a human right
+Face Equity is a human right

 and it is crucial that we raucously fight for it on a global level because